chinmobi/gin-mvc/README.md

 # Gin-MVC
 The MVC framework based on [Gin](https://github.com/gin-gonic/gin).

-The framework integrates MVC-developing patterns to build a RESTful web application (especially, the micro-service application).
+The framework integrates MVC-developing patterns to build a RESTful web application (especially, micro-service application).

 The framework is lightweight and flexible, easy to extend and configure, and additionally with essential facilities to build an enterprise level project.
 Especially, the project is issued as out-of-box.
 You could clone the project, rename the project's module name, and then start your business-logic developing work.